All employers must now offer a workplace pension scheme and automatically enrol eligible workers in it.

 If you decide to opt out within a month of being enrolled, any payments you’ve made into your pension pot during this time will be refunded to you.

 After the first month, you can still opt out at any time, but any payments you’ve made will stay in your pension pot for retirement rather than be refunded.

 By law, your employer must re-enrol you back into the scheme approximately every three years, as long as you still meet the eligibility criteria.

 Should I stay in or opt out?

-However, there are circumstances in which it might not make sense to stay in – for example, if you are dealing with unmanageable debt.
+However, there are circumstances in which it might not make sense to stay in.
+For example, if you’re dealing with unmanageable debt.